Kafū, aged forty-one.

 I dined alone at Fūgetsudō.

-Occasionally, I encountered Umekichi and his wife coming by.
+I occasionally encountered the Umekichi couple coming by.

-It was said they were going to present Fudeya Kōbei’s recitation at the Ichimura-za theater.
+It was said they were going to Fudeya Kōbei’s performance at the Ichimura-za.

-On my pillow, I read Gourmont’s novel *Sikistine*.
+On my pillow, I read Gourmont’s novel Sikisuchin.

 January 12th.